I have a question about the following verses:

 In a general sense, there are two factors in the world that cause illness and suffering.
 One is that the world is in a fallen state and evil abounds here.

-The other is that man is a sinful being and is therefore open to affliction by the enemy when he doesn’t confess.
+The other is that humans are sinful and are therefore open to affliction by the enemy when we don’t confess.
 God is not the cause of either of these conditions.
 But He will heal us when we ask in faith and He will forgive us and turn our torment into a blessing when we confess our sins.